ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-19-how-to-contribute-to-etc-mining/index.md

 As Ethereum was using the ETH Hash algorithm before it migrated to proof of stake, Ethereum Classic had to differentiate its mining format to defend itself from 51% attacks that came from the Ethereum computing base.
 This led to the creation of ETC Hash.

-ETC Hash is a modification of ETH Hash where one component, the DAG, which is a large file that must be used during the mining process, was reduced in size and its size growth was slowed to permit smaller GPU miners; with GPU card capacities that had lower memories, such as 3GB, 4GB, and 6GB; mine and stay mining in Ethereum Classic for a longer period of time.
+ETC Hash is a modification of ETH Hash wherein one component, the DAG, a large file that must be used during the mining process, was reduced in size and its growth slowed to permit GPU miners with 3GB, 4GB, and 6GB; of memory per GPU card to mine Ethereum Classic for a longer period of time before DAG growth exceeds their hardware limitations..

 The above is a significant benefit for smaller miners who may have these machines or may acquire them cheaply in the secondary market.